Terror groups using women over ground workers to carry out attacks in Kashmir: Officials | Law-Order

 The woman, covered in a burqa, was captured in CCTV footage hurling the petrol bomb at the security bunker in Sopore on Tuesday evening.
 There was no injury in the incident and she managed to escape.

-The 38-year-old Akhtar has two cases registered against her which included one in 2021 for pasting posters of banned Lashker-e-Taiba terror group in Handwara of north Kashmir.
+One of the cases against 38-year-old Akhtar is one of 2021 for pasting posters of banned Lashker-e-Taiba terror group in Handwara of north Kashmir.

 Officials said that terror groups, facing heat from the security forces, have now been engaging women over ground workers for carrying out their nefarious designs which include hurling grenades or acting as couriers.